-Block stitch seems to be a favourite on the rounds of Crochet blog land and interlocking block stitch has popped up in the Lets get Crafting Knitting and crochet magazine.
+Block stitch seems to be a favourite on the rounds of Crochet blog land and interlocking block stitch has popped up in the

-is an easy and quick stitch to do,
+it's an easy and quick stitch to do,

-alternate rows of 3dc and chain stitch loops to take the next row of 'dc block'
+chain stitch loops to take the next row of 'dc [tr], blocks'

 I like the effect and the speed of this stitch